Most Mistakenly Think Medicare Will Cover LTC Needs

 As more families understand that the government is not the solution for their future long-term health care, they seek options to address the costs and burdens of declining health and aging.

 The cost of long-term care is expected to grow in the decades ahead.
-The LTC NEWS Cost of Care Calculator shows the average cost of a nursing home is already over $100,000 a year nationwide.
+The LTC NEWS Cost of Care Calculator shows how expensive long-term care services are today and how they will increase, based on major metro areas in each state.

 Long-Term Care Insurance is an affordable way to address the consequences of getting older and needing help with everyday living activities or supervision due to dementia.